New Members’ Q&As

 Do I come ready to run?

 Yes.
 Most people do.
-The Wednesday club runs are held at the Eynsham pavilion where there are toilets and changing rooms that you can use.
+The Wednesday club runs are held at the Eynsham pavilion where there are toilets that you can use.

 The Tuesday speed and hill sessions take place at different locations (see below) and there are no changing facilities at these venues.